Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: System Model Description

 1) {\bf Linear functions}:

 which model the simplest case, where the utility the influencer gains from an individual has a linear relationship with its state at time $T$.
 In the marketing example, this can model the amount of sales as a simple function of an individual's opinion of a product.
-This is also a useful approximation in the intruder detection case where the utility for the influencer is a simple function of a sensor's report level.
+This is also a useful approximation in the adversarial sensor network deception case where the utility for the influencer is a simple function of a sensor's report level.
 The mapping of the election example to this utility is not direct: this can model the case where each agent votes with probability $p_i$, and if it does, chooses among two options with a probability that is linearly related to their opinion (i.e., they flip an appropriately weighted coin).
 However, finding the correct total weight of the coin to be considered depends on the assumptions made by the modeler, and multiple normalizations may be defensible.
 This ambiguity leads to the definition of a second type of utility for the specific case of the election example.

-2) {\bf Sigmoid functions}: Assume each individual $i \in [n]$ has to vote for one of two options/candidates/products/policies ($0$ and $1$) at time $T$, and that the influencer backs option $1$ (without loss of generality).
-Each individual is assumed to vote with probability $p_i>0$, and to choose who to vote for among two options based on whether their state at time $T$ is above or below a agent-specific threshold $\theta_i$ (which models the various biases for and against an option).
-Thus, the utility gained from each individual can be modeled using a Heaviside function with a jump at $\theta_i$ ($\mathcalligra{h}(x_i(T)-\theta_i)$ (which is agent $i$'s vote):
+2) {\bf Sigmoid functions}: Assume each individual $i \in [n]$ has to vote for one of two options (e.g., candidates, products, policies), encoded by $0$ and $1$, at time $T$.
+Assume that the influencer backs option $1$ (without loss of generality).
+Each individual is assumed to vote with probability $p_i>0$, and to choose who to vote for among two options based on whether their state at time $T$ is above or below an agent-specific threshold $\theta_i$ (which models the various biases for and against an option).
+Thus, the utility gained from each individual can be modeled using a Heaviside function with a jump at $\theta_i$, which is agent $i$'s vote.
+However, this utility is discontinuous at $x_i(T)=\theta_i$, which complicates analysis.
+The sigmoid function\hide{(see Fig. \ref{fig:sigmoid})}: